marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 : The port number of the server's address candidate.

+The client MUST use a received, unused grant for each new attempt.
+Sending PUNCH_REQUEST permanently binds that grant to the address pair, even if the request is rejected.
+Retransmissions MUST use the same Grant ID and addresses.
-For a given Attempt ID, address fields MUST NOT change.
-Servers MUST ignore duplicate requests, including for completed attempts, and MUST treat detected conflicts as a connection error of type PROTOCOL_VIOLATION.
+Servers MUST ignore duplicate requests, including for completed attempts, and MUST treat an unissued Grant ID or detected conflicting addresses as a connection error of type PROTOCOL_VIOLATION.

 PUNCH_REQUEST frames are ack-eliciting and MUST be retransmitted on loss until the request is acknowledged or the server's PUNCH_DONE is received, even after